Organic fiducial inference

-Finally, it should be noted that in the theory of subjective fiducial inference as outlined in Bowater~(2018a), the density $\pi_1(\gamma)$ is effectively always defined to be equal to the density $\pi_0(\gamma)$, i.e.\ the only type of fiducial argument that this earlier theory relies on is the strong fiducial argument.
+Finally, it is relevant to point out that in the theory of subjective fiducial inference as outlined in Bowater~(2018a), the post-data density $\pi_1(\gamma)$ is effectively always defined to be equal to the pre-data density $\pi_0(\gamma)$, i.e.\ the only type of fiducial argument that this earlier theory relies on is the strong fiducial argument.